-Find a variety of other restaurants: EDISON craft ales + kitchen serves NC craft beers, small batch bourbons, handcrafted cocktails, and regional food in a contemporary, artistic setting.
-Their outdoor dining area has spectacular mountain views.
+Find a variety of other restaurants: EDISON craft ales + kitchen serves NC craft beers, small batch bourbons, handcrafted cocktails, and regional food in a contemporary, artistic setting (their outdoor terrace is photo above).
 The Blue Ridge Dining Room is home to their award-winning Friday Seafood Buffet, Saturday Prime Rib Buffet and Sunday Brunch.
 VUE 1913, An American Brasserie has a comfortable and stylish setting for a leisurely dinner.
 Make dining reservations in advance!